amendelson/usc-data-2021/week9/README.md

 Download the shapefile of states from the U.S. Census [here](https://www.census.gov/cgi-bin/geo/shapefiles/index.php).

-Unzip it and put it in the same folder we've been using today.
+Then upload the zip to your R Studio Cloud project.

-Now we'll head back to our script and open it up.
-It should look something like this
+To access the data, you'll need to type something like this

 ```
-states <- readOGR("path/to/yourfile/",
+states <- readOGR("/cloud/project/",
                   layer = "tl_2019_us_state", GDAL1_integer64_policy = TRUE)

 ```

 Next let's select some states that are cool.